 USU Veterans History Project

-She is a 2017 recipient of a Utah State University Diversity Award.
-As well, she was honored, with colleague Elisaida Mendez, with a 2009 Utah Humanites Human Ties Award for the Latino/Latina Voices Project and she received a 2002 UH Merit Award for Living Traditions of the Bear River Heritage Area.
+For her work with excluded communities, she was awarded a 2017 Utah State University Diversity Award.
+With colleague Elisaida Mendez, she was honored with a 2009 Utah Humanities Human Ties Award for the Latino/Latina Voices Project and she received a 2002 UH Merit Award for Living Traditions of the Bear River Heritage Area.

 Fall 2016, she curated "Fifty Years of Folk: The Austin and Alta Fife USU Folklore Legacy, 1966-2016" at the USU Library.
 Summer 2009, Williams curated "Books and Buckaroos: USU Cowboy Poetry Collection" an exhibit highlighting USU's involvement with the National Cowboy Poetry Gathering, from its 1985 beginning.
 Fall/Winter 2009-10, she co-curated with Barbara Middleton Bells: Connecting Animals, People and Land, an outgrowth of oral history work.